 Tool SUSTAINABILITY ASSESSMENT TOOL - SAT (RESCU) Key strength RESCUE developed the SAT to specifically assess the sustainability of future brownfield regeneration projects through a methodology that considers the variable parameters and conflicting priorities of brownfield regeneration projects.
-Practical Relevance The tool seeks to answer questions such as what kind of land use is appropriate or sustainable on a given site depending on the spatial and socio-economic context and on the person answering the question.
-It includes the views of relevant stakeholders.
+Practical Relevance The tool seeks to answer questions such as what kind of land use is appropriate or sustainable on a given site depending on the spatial and socio-economic context and depending on the spatial and socio-economic context and on the person answering the question.
+It includes the views

-Tool INTEGRATED ENVIRONMENTAL ASSESMENT - INTEGRAL INVESTIGATION (PROSIDE) Key strength Experience shows that initial environmental assessments provide a sufficient basis for preparing the cost estimates needed for the planning concept and project development phases.
+ΤοοΙ INTEGRATED ENVIRONMENTAL ASSESMENT - INTEGRAL INVESTIGATION (PROSIDE) Key strength Experience shows that initial environmental assessments provide a sufficient basis for preparing the cost estimates needed for the planning concept and project development phases.
 Practical Relevance The tool provides for sufficient information on risk for human health and environment for different stages of the planning process.
 It integrates air pollution and noise as often neglected aspects to ground water and soil pollution.